yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 }}}
 (See switch diagrams in OpenWrtDocs/NetworkInterfaces)

 The vlan0ports variable is a space-separated list of port numbers to be included in vlan0.
-Ports "1-4" on this router represent the lan ports on the back of the router, port 5 represents the connection between the switch itself and OpenWrt's ethernet interface.
+Ports "1-4" on this router represent the lan ports on the back of the router, port 5 represents the connection between the switch itself and OpenWrt's Ethernet interface.
 Since port 5 is OpenWrt's only connection to the switch, it is tagged by default -- this means that the VLAN information is preserved so OpenWrt is able to tell if a packet came from vlan0 or vlan1.
 All other ports are untagged by default, meaning that the VLAN information is removed by the switch so the port can be used by devices that aren't VLAN aware.

 The port numbers used in the vlan*ports may optionally include a character after the port number.
 If a port number is followed by a "t" then the port is tagged, a "u" means untagged.